Everything Agents Need to Know About Selling in State-Based Marketplaces

 • New Jersey: Coverage starts January 1 for applications submitted by December 31.
 Coverage starts on February 1 for applications submitted between January 1 and January 31.

-Be aware that states that operate an SBM can set their own OEP dates.
+Be aware that some states can set their own OEP dates.

 Any client who misses the OEP is only able to enroll in coverage by being eligible for a Special Enrollment Period (SEP).
 In these cases, coverage is effective the first of the month after the application is submitted.